Grapefruit

 PROPERTIES

 Most of the advantages of grapefruit are due to their high vitamin A and C content.
-It is a powerful antioxidant, anti-inflammatory.
+It is a powerful antioxidant and anti-inflammatory.

 CONSIDERED USES